 when users have selected the “Install” command (as opposed to the command system merely querying for subcommands in advance).
 We can check for it to make sure that we only query npm when we know that a user is interested in installing an extension.search

 in all the examples?
 JavaScript ecosystem has a plethora of package managers, including yarn, pnpm, and bun.
 How can we support all of them?
 And can we do it “magically” where someone using this extension doesn’t have to manually select their package manager in our command?
-(Hint: it involves the lockfiles)
+(Hint: it involves the lockfiles) - We can probably cache the npm registry fetch call, so when you backspace through any letters, the results for that search query appear instantly.

 package.json

 before showing the command.
-And maybe, if someone doesn’t have a package.json
+And maybe, if someone doesn’t have apackage.json

-yet, we can instead show a command to npm init
+yet, we can instead show a command tonpm init

 their project!